Book of Mormon Storyline:

 “I, Mormon, wrote an epistle unto the king of the Lamanites, and desired of him that he would grant unto us that we might gather together our people unto the land of Cumorah, by a hill which was called Cumorah, and there we could give them battle.
 And it came to pass that the king of the Lamanites did grant unto me the thing which I desired.”
 (Mormon, 6:2-3)

 In this battle, the Nephite nation was destroyed.
 Yet, Mormon’s son Moroni lived.
-Moroni then engraved an account of the battle on gold plates and buried those plates, along with other plates, which his father had previously buried in the hill.
+Moroni then engraved an account of the battle on gold plates and buried those plates, along with the other plates, his father had previously buried in the hill.

 Book of Mormon Problems: